masutaka/github-nippou/README.md

 [license]: https://github.com/masutaka/github-nippou/blob/master/LICENSE.txt
 [godoc]: https://godoc.org/github.com/masutaka/github-nippou

-Print today's your GitHub action.
+Print today's your GitHub activity for issues and pull requests.

 This is a helpful tool when you write a daily report in reference to GitHub.
 Nippou is a japanese word which means a daily report.